bentomhall/nih-system/homebrewery/world/player-options.md

 \page
 ## Monk
+There are four main monasteries in western Noefra, but most monks learn their art from an unaffiliated master or on their own.
+Tysh, located near Fuar Uulan, and Quietus, located in Wyrmhold, teach the traditional martial arts associated with monks as a class.
+Tysh-trained monks focus on the more mystical side and often take vows of silence; the graduates often travel on obscure quests for enlightenment.
+Quietus, founded by Kalesin of the Catalysts, teaches the common folk the unarmed martial arts and focus.
+Unlike the other monasteries, it is much closer to a normal school and its graduates don't take any form of vow other than to not use their skills for evil.
+Tyom, located near Asai'ka, trains spies, dancers, and assassins in shadowy mystical arts.
+Associated with the Dancers of the Church of the Queen Ascendant, its graduates often join the clergy or dancer corps.
+Those that don't often dance professionally...or use their skills in the many criminal endeavors across the Jungle.
+Alone of the schools, the Home of the Elements in the Byssian Highlands, is officially part of the government and includes arcane and primal components.
+It teaches not only monks but other elementalists to hear and manipulate the elements in many ways.
+Its martial graduates act as patrolling judges, peace keepers, and messengers throughout Byssia, most often simply resolving disputes through discussion.
+They wear traditional, simple, colored robes denoting their focused element (amber for air, grey-blue for water, crimson for fire, and green for earth) and carry walking sticks that double as instruments of discipline.

+The ki used by monks is aether like the rest of Quartus, just focused inward.
+As such, monk abilities in Quartus are not subject to anti-magic fields, which only suppress external aetheric resonances.

+Presented here is one specialized Way; a more focused elementalist.
+As the Plane of Flame is most associated with the duality of destruction and rebirth, symbolized by the phoenix, so the Way is both destructive and protective.

 ### Way of Living Flame
 Some monks, whether by nature or by training, have attuned their souls with the Plane of Flame and elemental fire.
 Some of them have developed this attunement into a Way, incorporating fire into their martial arts.